Research at the Interface of Applied Mathematics and Machine Learning

 Lectures

 The workshop features ten lectures within 3 modules.
 An outline can be found below.
+The video recording for these lectures can be found here: lecture recordings.

 Module 1: Machine Learning Crash Course (3 Lectures)